Nampai2Fire9/DS_Loans/Cloan_Default_Modeling_EDA_Python/README.md

-# Consumer and SME Loan
+# Consumer and SME Loan EDA/Prelim Model Fit
 Received loan tape from originator.
 For this particular originator, we do not have ability to select individual loans or stack rules.
 Hence, goal of EDA is identify parameters for forward flow, and conduct preliminary model fit.
   EDA: cloan_py
 - Separation into categorial and continuous variables
 - Univariate and Bivariate visualizations (against default)